-Their feet and teeth need regular attention (miniature horses have the same amount of teeth as large breed horses) but sadly some miniature owners don't do any of that, she says.
+Their feet and teeth need regular attention (miniature horses have the same number of teeth as large-breed horses) but sadly some miniature owners don't do any of that, she says.

-''That's the problem when you have this amount of horses it's difficult to make sure they are getting the care they need.''
+''That's the problem when you have this number of horses it's difficult to make sure they are getting the care they need.''

 Sometimes buying a miniature horse is no more than a novelty for some.

-Tauranga Animal Rescue rely on donations and support they have from veterinarians and friends.
-The horses adoption fee is $250 fee to cover some of the costs.
-Contact them via facebook.
+Tauranga Animal Rescue rely on donations and support from veterinarians and friends.
+The horses adoption fee is $250 to cover some of the costs.
+Contact them via Facebook.

 Tauranga Animal Rescue is becoming a registered charity.